maxferlauto/MaxFerlautoWebsite/content/extension/_index.md

 show_post_thumbnail: true
 sidebar:
   author:
-  description: "This is a collection of information about local plants and insect.
+  description: "This is a collection of information about local plants and insects.
 I hope this will be useful for home gardeners and nature enthusiasts!

   \n[Presentations](/categories/presentation/)"
   show_sidebar_adunit: true